EducationPhD Emory University, 1997 (Quantitative Epidemiology)

-Dr. Mokdad has published more than 250 articles and numerous reports.
-He has received several awards including the Global Health Achievement for his work in Banda Aceh after the Tsunami, the Department of Health and Human Services Honor Award for his work on flu monitoring, and the Shepard award for outstanding scientific contribution to public health for his work on BRFSS.
+Dr. Mokdad has published more than 350 articles and numerous reports.
+He has received several awards, including the Global Health Achievement Award for his work in Banda Aceh after the tsunami, the Department of Health and Human Services Honor Award for his work on flu monitoring, and the Shepard Award for outstanding scientific contribution to public health for his work on BRFSS.

 PI: Mokdad Dates: 6/1/2015 - 8/31/2015